Introduction

 Advanced Techniques and Best Practices

-For enhanced effectiveness, consider the following advanced techniques:
+To enhance effectiveness, consider these advanced techniques:

 Comparative Effectiveness